 - Niagara Fallsview Casino

 Fly – You can fly from Toronto (Pearson International) or Buffalo, New York airport with taxis, shuttle buses and train services available from both airports, making the trip to the falls quick and easy.
 Flights from NYC take approx. 45 minutes and starting prices begin around $60.

 Bus – Greyhound offers bus services to Niagara Falls but these can be long; taking 9-11 hours depending on traffic.
 This route costs approx. $55 each way to the Trailways bus terminal (NY) being located 6 miles from Rainbow Bridge.

-Train – The Niagara Falls NY Amtrak Train Station is approx. 4.5km from rainbow bridge, costing around $10 cab fare whilst the Niagara falls station on the Canadian side has stopped trains through to Toronto apart from occasional weekend trips.
-Trains from New York City takes nine hours and cost $78 each way.
+Train – The Niagara Falls NY Amtrak Train Station is approx. 4.5km from the Rainbow Bridge, costing around $10 cab fare whilst the Niagara falls station on the Canadian side has stopped trains through to Toronto apart from occasional weekend trips.
+Trains from New York City take nine hours and cost $78 each way.

 How to get around Niagara Falls

 Walking is the most popular way of getting around Niagara falls, with most sights within a short walk from one another.